maschmi/maschmi.github.io/_posts/2025-08-31-rottenOnion.md

 ## Onion Architecture

 Let me set the stage.
-Since a few years I try to use domain-drive-design in projects.
+Since a few years I try to use domain-driven-design in projects.
 Not in every project, but in the ones that lend themselves to it.
 And I usually tend to use a onion architecture style.
 Why not hexagonal you may ask.